833-483-7477

 • Hydration: Staying hydrated is essential to feeling good and staying healthy.
 Electrolytes help maintain hydration by balancing fluids inside and outside of your cells.

-Many situations can cause your body to have a low electrolyte count.
-This imbalance can be harmful to your health and have a significant impact on how you feel.
+Many situations can cause your body to have a low electrolyte count or have electrolyte imbalances.
+For example, intense exercise can drain you of electrolytes, or other extreme situations such as Chronic Kidney Disease, that cause fluctuations in electrolyte levels that affect nerve and muscle function.
+The typical person will lose electrolytes from sweating and perspiration.
+This imbalance can be harmful to your health and have a significant impact on your body functions and how you feel.

 Numerous factors lower electrolyte levels.
 Conditions or problems that may cause an electrolyte imbalance can include: